-Labels and Field Name filters.
-Except for BQ Project, these are free-form text fields; the user can type all or a portion of the name into the field to perform the query.
+Name filters.
+These are free-form text fields; the user can type all or a portion of the name into the field to perform the query.
 For instance, for all datasets which have "alpha" in the name, type "alpha" into the field.